skgautam1010/Human-Detection-through-CCTV/README.md

 # Human-Detection-through-CCTV

-CCTV cameras as a piece of technology has improved the livelihood of several individuals, many testimonies justifying the need of these devices can be collected and put forth to advocate the need for technological advancements
+Closed Circuit Television CCTV cameras as a piece of technology has improved the livelihood of several individuals, many testimonies justifying the need of these devices can be collected and put forth to advocate the need for technological advancements.

 The traditional surveillance system has not been able to solve the issue of safeguarding the restricted areas effectively.
-The cameras do not notify the owner about the crime or the unethical activity happening at that particular moment.
+The cameras do not notify the owner about the crime or the unethical activity happening at that particular moment because there is no use of Computer Vision.
 Other concern is that cameras keep on recording each and every activity, in this process of recording each and every activity it becomes a very tedious process to find the particular video clip when the crime actually happened.
 To record and store every activity requires huge amount of storage space leading to the wastage of memory.